JamesMcClung/psc-scrap/README.md

 python autofigs.py --save --warn
 ```

-There is currently no way of removing figure specifications from `autofigs.history.yml` other than manually editing the file, so only use `--save` when you're sure your specifications are correct and worth saving.
+There is currently no way of removing figure specifications from a `.history.yml` other than manually editing the file, so only use `--save` when you're sure your specifications are correct and worth saving.
 The `--warn` flag can help prevent mistakes by giving you a chance to verify a conflicting spec before the figure is generated, exiting the program if you decide the spec was wrong.
 Importantly, **history isn't saved until *all* figures have been generated**: if you exit the program early, for any reason, history won't be saved.

 ### Yaml Configuration